correctomatic/correction-runner/README.md

 ### Reseting the queues

-You can delete the queues running the script `reset_queues.js`:
+You can delete the queues running the script `utils\reset_queues.js`:

 The code won't work unless you comment the `throw` at the start of the file.
 It's implemented this way to avoid deleting the queues by mistake.

+### Remove dangling correction containers

+You can remove the correction container generated during the tests with the script `utils\remove_containers.sh`:

 ### Testing the correction completer